elibroftw/blog.elijahlopez.ca/content/posts/university/cs-489-security.md

   - Android before: grant all permissions in the beginning
   - Android now: grant permission one by one based on usage

+### Complete Mediation

+Complete mediation means that every access to every object should be authorized.

 ### Default Allow vs Default DEny

 - blacklist